aniasse/forum-authentication/README.md

 ### models

 The `models` directory may contain data models or other elements related to the application's domain model.

-### new-frontend

-The `new-frontend` directory may contain a new version of the frontend user interface, including CSS files, images, JavaScript scripts, and HTML templates.

 ### Routes